suasuasuasuasua/resume/main.typ

 *Software Engineer Asc.*
 #link("https://www.lockheedmartin.com/en-us/capabilities/space.html")[Lockheed Martin Space] - Littleton, CO #h(1fr) May 2023 - Present
-- Worked in research and development, supporting cutting-edge projects from various stages of technical readiness levels by valdiating theoretical assertions for satellite communication and radar systems with realistic software simulations and modeling
+- Worked in research and development, supporting projects from various stages of technical readiness levels by validating theoretical assertions for satellite communication and radar systems with realistic software modeling and simulation
 - Designed an analytical framework in Python to assess the performance of the wideband electronically steered array (ESA) for the
   #link("https://news.lockheedmartin.com/ESA_payload_demonstrator")[Tantrum ESA
     demonstration]
   - Received recognition at the 2024 Lockheed Martin Space Awards Night for exceptional contributions on the Tantrum program
 - Acted as scrum master for a small team of software engineers by organizing weekly meetings, defining and tracking issues in Gitlab, and maintaining a strong line of communication with the customer